'Dancing With The Stars' Gets Salty With Simone Biles: 'Smiling Doesn't Win You Gold Medals'

 While Biles might have felt overly criticized by Dancing with the Stars judges, that moment has inspired a number of women, sharing their thoughts on social media.

-“And just like that, every girl in America will start telling men who say to smile “smiling doesn’t win you gold medals.”
+“And just like that, every girl in America will start telling men who say to smile ‘smiling doesn’t win you gold medals.’
 YAS, GIRL,” tweeted Elise Williams.

 “My response to @Simone_Biles amazing clapback ‘Smiling doesn’t win you Gold medals’ #blackgirlmagic at it finest,” added Melanie321 in another supportive tweet.